cjwit/simple-list/README.md

 ## Issues

-* Form submits twice
+* Select multiple and move to top
-* process.env stopped working
+* Move up one or down